Alpharetta, Georgia: Retail and mixed-use complexes

+Data centers

+Alpharetta invested in optical fiber since the 1980s and hosts multiple data centers.
+In 2019, the fintech industry in the Atlanta area was a driver of data center expansion in Alpharetta.

+While supported by tax breaks from Fulton County authorities, data center expansion run into limitations from state regulations and local zoning authorities in 2024, as capacity in Atlanta tripled from 200 MW to over 700 MW in 2023.

 Tech Alpharetta

 Tech Alpharetta (formerly known as the Alpharetta Technology Commission or simply ATC) is an advisory organization established by the City of Alpharetta in 2012.
 The organization is an independent, 501(c)(6) nonprofit organization that aims to help Alpharetta lead in technology innovation.
 Tech Alpharetta runs an advisory board of technology companies based in the city, holds monthly technology events for technology executives, and operates the Tech Alpharetta Innovation Center, a technology startup incubator.
 As of early 2020 about ten companies have "graduated" from Tech Alpharetta's incubator and were hiring employees in the North Fulton County region.

 Major companies

 Cynergy Data is headquartered in Alpharetta, as was NetBank when it existed.

-Government

-Alpharetta is governed by a city council composed of six members and a mayor.
-The mayor and council members serve staggered four-year terms.